 - How would you assess the value of your archive?

-The fourth case study concerns Jem Southam and takes the form of stories from his archive - an introduction and a growing series of narratives relating to images Jem has discovered in his archive.
+The Jem Southam case study takes the form of stories from his archive - an introduction and a growing series of narratives relating to images Jem has discovered in his archive.
 Click on the Jem Southam case study for further details.

 Image right: Mark Power's studio